ruanbekker/ruanbekker.github.io/source/_posts/2018-12-12-vultr-cloud-servers-limited-singup-promotion.markdown

 VULTR has a promotion running for a limited time, when you sign up with this link below, use the coupon / promo code: *VULTRMATCH* and you will receive double the deposit in credits for up to $100.
 This applies to new customers only.

-I'm not quite sure how long they will be running this promotion, but I just got $100 free in credits when I signed up.
+I'm not quite sure how long they will be running this promotion, but you can get $100 free in credits when you sign up.
 That is basically *20 months free hosting* of a Cloud Server with 1CPU, 1GB RAM, 1TB Bandwidth.

 Here's the link: